enginustun/symponent/README.md

-# Symjs
+# symponent

-Sym is a JavaScript UI library that allows you to create reactive UIs with a very small learning curve.
-Sym does not use virtual DOM nor two-way data binding.
+symponent is a JavaScript UI library that allows you to create reactive UIs with a very small learning curve. symponent does not use virtual DOM nor two-way data binding.
 It aims to render only related elements if it is necessary.

 ## Installation

 Basically insert script tag your html page.

-`<script src="src/Sym.js"></script>`
+`<script src="src/symponent.js"></script>`

 ## Documentation